apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-3.md

 * A `ListArray` may contain a non-empty offset range that is masked by a validity mask
 * Reading a given number of rows from a nullable field requires reading the definition levels and determining the number of values to read based on the number of nulls present
 * Reading a given number of rows from a repeated field requires reading the repetition levels and detecting a new row based on a repetition level of 0
-* A parquet file may contain multiple row groups, each containing multiple column chunks
+* A Parquet file may contain multiple row groups, each containing multiple column chunks
 * A column chunk may contain multiple pages, and there is no relationship between pages across columns
 * Parquet has alternative schema for representing lists with varying degrees of nullability
 * And more…

 ## Summary
-As we have shown, whilst both parquet and arrow are billed as columnar formats supporting nested data, the way they represent this differs quite significantly and conversion between the two is fairly complex.
+Both Parquet and Arrow are columnar formats and support nested structs and lists, however the way they represent such nesting differs significantly and conversion between the two formats is complex.

-Fortunately, with the Rust [parquet](https://crates.io/crates/parquet) implementation, reading and writing nested data either into Arrow is as simple as reading unnested data, with all the complex record shredding handled automatically for you.
-With this and other exciting features, such as out of the box support for [reading asynchronously](https://docs.rs/parquet/22.0.0/parquet/arrow/async_reader/index.html) from [object storage](https://docs.rs/object_store/0.5.0/object_store/), and advanced row filter pushdown, blog post to follow, it is the fastest and most feature complete Rust parquet implementation.
+Fortunately, with the Rust [parquet](https://crates.io/crates/parquet) implementation, reading and writing nested data in Arrow, in Parquet or between the two is as simple as reading unnested data.
+The library handles all the complex record shredding handled automatically for you.
+With this and other exciting features, such as support for [reading asynchronously](https://docs.rs/parquet/22.0.0/parquet/arrow/async_reader/index.html) from [object storage](https://docs.rs/object_store), it is the fastest and most feature complete Rust parquet implementation available.
 We look forward to seeing what you build with it!